JackBegay/Bash/README.md

  _See screenshot below (click to enlarge)._
 ![Screenshot 2025-05-09 151545](https://github.com/user-attachments/assets/f757a964-af20-474d-8007-154994559b48)

 3. Second, I wanted another user to play and make it so they automatically win if they can make it to the second fight regardless of their number guess.
-Made an elif statement where the user bob defeats the boss, no matter if they chose the right number or secret cheat.
-See screenshot below (click to enlarge).
+Made an elif statement where the user bob defeats the boss, no matter if they chose the right number or secret cheat. <br>
+ _See screenshot below (click to enlarge)._
 ![Screenshot 2025-05-09 151738](https://github.com/user-attachments/assets/168427c6-4018-491f-9029-e097ccba8ddc)

 4. Third, I added three different characters for the user to select from before the game begins.
 I gave each charcter and boss a name, health amount, and attack power.
 I was having trouble implementing the attack and health into the game and asked copilot for any suggestions.
 See screenshot below (click to enlarge).